chirpier/chirpier-py/README.md

 ## Getting Started

 To start using the SDK, you need to initialize it with your API key.
-The SDK works in both browser and Node.js environments.

 Here’s a quick example of how to use Chirpier SDK: